bode-fun/does-it-fail/README.md

 language, but try to only use the standard library and keep it simple.
 Try to explain as much as possible in the comments but do not use field specific jargon.
 It sould be understandable for people who are not familiar with the language in which the example is written.
+Don't be afraid to PR your work in progress.
+I will be happy to help you.